exyte/MediaPicker/README.md

     ```

 ### Screen rotation
-If your app forbids screen rotation, you don't need this section.
+If your app restricts screen rotation, you can skip this section.

-We recommend that you lock orientation for MediaPicker, because default rotation animation doesn't look good on camera screen.
-At the moment SwiftUI doesn't have a way of locking screen orientation, so you can use AppDelegate for now.
-There is an init variant with `orientationHandler` parameter - that is a closure getting called when you enter/leave camera screen inside MediaPicker.
-In this closure use your AppDelegate to lock/unlock rotation - see example project for implementation.
+We recommend locking orientation for MediaPicker, because default rotation animations don't look good on the camera screen.
+At the moment SwiftUI doesn't provide a way of locking screen orientation, so the library has an initializer with an `orientationHandler` parameter - a closure that is called when you enter/leave the camera screen inside MediaPicker.
+In this closure you need to use AppDelegate to lock/unlock the rotation - see example project for implementation.

 ### Init required parameters
-`isPresented` - binding to determine if the picker should be seen on screen or hidden
+`isPresented` - a binding to determine whether the picker should be seen or hidden
-`onChange` - closure returning picked media every time selection changes
+`onChange` - a closure that returns the selected media every time the selection changes

 ### Init optional parameters
-`limit` - max allowed media quantity to select, 'nil' means unlimited
+`limit` - the maximum selection quantity allowed, 'nil' for unlimited selection

 ### Available modifiers
-`selectionStyle` - a way to display selected/unselected media state: either a counter or just a checkmark
+`selectionStyle` - a way to display selected/unselected media state: either a counter or a simple checkmark
-`showingLiveCameraCell` - Show live camera feed cell in top left corner of gallery greed
+`showingLiveCameraCell` - show live camera feed cell in the top left corner of the gallery grid
 `theme` - color settings.
-Use like this (See `MediaPickerTheme` for all available settings):
+Example usage (see `MediaPickerTheme` for all available settings):
   ```swift
 MediaPicker(...)
     .mediaPickerTheme(